samsquire/ideas4/README.md

 # 576. Argument stack

+The stack is a structure of named positional arguments.

 What if arguments were always defined as named blocks in programming languages for easy copy and pasting?
+And positional arguments were never used?

+When I was writing my compiler, I was often processing lists of tuples to avoid creating classes.

+I could hast used named tuples in Python or records in Java for this purpose.

 ```